jcs5317/scrape-app/README.md

 # scrape-app
 All the News That's Fit to Scrape

-## Use:
+## How to use:
-This app scrapes a news site, collect articles, and allows a user to 'save' and make notes to list of articles.
+- This app scrapes a news site with just a click.
+- Now the collection of articles may be 'saved' and even notes can be added to list of articles.

 ## Technologies: